AveryGong515/prework/README.md

-# Prework - SaveABite
+# Prework - HelloWorld

 Submitted by: Avery Xinran Gong

-SaveABite is an app that keeps track of groceries inventory, which is to be implemented.Currently, this project only contains an placeholder app that implements the prework exercise.
+HelloWorld is my first intro to building app using XCode.
+This very simple app contains a brief introduction of myself and a fun little button "Admit Me" that represents my hope of being admitted to ios101 :)

-Time spent: 0.5 hours spent in total
+Time spent: 2 hours spent in total

 ## Required Features